 What Kinds of Cases Go to Jackson County Small Claims Court?

 You can always sue an individual Jackson County Small Claims Court if they live in Jackson County.
 You can always sue a company in Jackson County Small Claims Court if their business is located in Jackson County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Jackson County Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes